Command Line Interface (CLI)¶

 Processing and analysis can be run in a non-interactive batch mode without a GUI or wizard.

-Batch processing mode¶
+Batch processing mode- process¶

 Apply filters and export without user interaction.